animir/node-rate-limiter-flexible/README.md

   execEvenly: false,
   blockOnPointsConsumed: 10, // If 10 points consumed in current duration
   blockDuration: 30, // block for 30 seconds in current process memory
-  inMemoryLimiter: new RateLimiterMemory( // It will be used only on Redis error as insurance
+  // It will be used only on Redis error as insurance
+  // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract
+  insuranceLimiter: new RateLimiterMemory(
     {
       points: 1, // 1 is fair if you have 5 workers and 1 cluster
       duration: 5,